 There may be situations that require students to remain in their classrooms.
 For example, an altercation in the hallway may demand keeping students out of the halls until it is resolved.
 There may be a need for students who are not in a classroom to proceed to an area where they can be supervised and remain safe.

-The public address for Hold is: "Hold in your classroom" and is repeated twice each time the public address is performed.
+The public address for Hold is: "Hold in your room or area.
+Clear the halls" and is repeated twice each time the public address is performed.
+Be as specific as necessary about the place that needs to be kept clear.
 Be aware if there is a need to add additional directives for any students that are not in a classroom, at lunch or some other location where they should remain until the hold is lifted.

 It is suggested that prior to locking the classroom door, teachers should rapidly sweep the hallway for nearby students.
 Additionally, teachers should take attendance, note the time, and conduct business as usual.

 Incident Command System

 The School Incident Command System should be initiated.

 Typically, an administrator is responsible for initiating a Hold.
 There may be instances where a teacher or staff member recommends it to administration should they observe something happening that would require this action.

 Hold is not a Texas mandated drill; however, it is recommended to be drilled at least once per school year.

 Students are trained that if they are not in a classroom, they should try to identify the nearest classroom and join that class for the duration of the Hold.